Agumbe – Of Waterfalls And Temples

-It receives the heaviest rainfall in the South India and has many rivers, streams and waterfalls in the area.
+It receives the heaviest rainfall in South India and has many rivers, streams, and waterfalls in the area.
 Agumbe is home to one and only Rainforest Research Station located in the Country.

-Agumbe has a significant contribution towards the protection of the biodiversity of the Country.
-It has India’s oldest automatic weather station that exclusively monitors any changes noticed in the rain forests.
-A medicinal plant is proposed to be developed here by the department of forests, it proposes to have a wide variety of plants that can be used in the field of medicine which includes Ayurveda, Unani, homeopathy, and sidda.
+Agumbe has a significant contribution to the protection of the country’s biodiversity.
+It has India’s oldest automatic weather station that exclusively monitors any changes noticed in the rainforests.
+A medicinal plant is proposed to be developed here by the Department of Forests.
+It proposes to have a wide variety of plants that can be used in the field of medicine, which includes Ayurveda, Unani, homeopathy, and Siddha.

 When to Visit Agumbe

 The best time to visit the place is from November to January.
-Because of the heavy rains, it is advisable to avoid the period of monsoon.
+Because of the heavy rains, it is advisable to avoid the monsoon period.

 Attractions in and around Agumbe

-Sunset Point: Only a ten minutes walk from the town, the Sunset point is the highest peak in the Western Ghats.
+Sunset Point: Only a ten-minute walk from the town, the Sunset Point is the highest peak in the Western Ghats.
 Located on the Udupi-Agumbe road, a beautiful sunset can be caught over the Arabian Sea.

-Gopala Krishna Temple: The Gopala Krishna Temple attracts many tourists year after year.
+Gopala Krishna Temple: The temple attracts many tourists year after year.
 This 14th-century temple is of prominent importance in Agumbe.

 Waterfalls in and around Agumbe

-Because of the heavy rainfall, Agumbe has various waterfalls located close to one another.
-They provide a picturesque and breathtaking view of the hills.
+Due to the heavy rainfall, Agumbe has several waterfalls located close to one another.
+They offer a picturesque, breathtaking view of the hills.
 These waterfalls include:

-Barkana Falls: The tenth highest waterfall in India is the Barkana Falls.
-It is at 850 feet in height and 259 meters above the sea level.
+Barkana Falls: The tenth-highest waterfall in India is the Barkana Falls.
+It is at 850 feet in height and 259 meters above sea level.
 You will find the Barkana viewpoint on the way to the falls.
 It will give a magnificent view of the dense jungle.
 [Read more]

 Kunchikal Falls: The Kunchikal Falls is 1493 feet in height and is one of the highest waterfalls in India.
 The waterfall is formed from the River Varahi.[Read more]

-Jogigundi Falls: It is a small waterfall located near the village Agumbe and is filled with water most of the time.
-It is one of the most preferred locations for trekking.
+Jogigundi Falls: It is a small waterfall located near the village of Agumbe and is filled with water most of the time.
+It is one of the most popular trekking destinations.

-Onake Abbi Falls: Located at 400 feet, the falls can be reached after a trek of 5 kms from the rainforest.
-Once you reach the top, it is possible to get a complete view of the waterfall.
+Onake Abbi Falls: Located at 400 feet, the falls can be reached after a trek of 5 k ms from the rainforest.
+Once you reach the top, you can get a complete view of the waterfall.

 Koodlu Theertha Falls: You can reach the Kodlu Theertha Falls from the Sunset Point.
 It is a picturesque trek through the dense jungle.
-It is at a distance of only 20 kms from the town.
+It is only 20 km from the town.
 [Read more]

 How to Reach Agumbe